Hiemdier/module-18-Google-Book-Search/README.md

 - `Run npm render-build`, and `npm run start`.

 ## Live Appliaction
-Please the deployed appliacation [here](https://module18-challenge.onrender.com).
+Please the deployed appliacation [here](https://module18-challenge.onrender.com) (Render not operating as intended).

 ## Usage
 Search for books based on the name